-oubleshooting Symptom Possible Causes Solution CT2 Does not power up when the power switch is Internal overload circuit is tripped.
+Symptom Possible Causes Solution CT2 Does not power up when the power switch is Internal overload circuit is tripped.
 Cycle the power on the CT2. turned on.
 Power cord not connected to power.
 Check that power cord has power supplied to it and try to power up the CT2 again.
 Power supply polarity is incorrect.
 Check polarity.
 See appendix.
 If incorrect, reverse power supply leads and try to power up the CT2 again.
 Fault light illuminates at startup Signal cable not connected properly.
 Check signal cable connections.
-Cycle power, leave box off for 5 seconds before turning back on Memory chip communication failure.
-Cycle power, leave box off for 5 seconds before turning back on Fault light is flashing No digital data stream from amplifier Check signal cable for damage.
-Position button flashes slowly Two CT2s are set to the same vehicle position Set all CT2s to the proper vehicle position cooresponding to the location of the transducer it is connected to.
+Cycle power, leave box off for 5 seconds before turning back on.
+Memory chip communication failure.
+Cycle power, leave box off for 5 seconds before turning back on.
+Check for grounding loops and ensure proper CT2 grounding.
+Fault light is flashing No digital data stream from amplifier Check signal cable for damage.
+Position button flashes slowly Two CT2s are set to the same vehicle position Set all CT2s to the proper vehicle position corresponding to the location of the transducer it is connected to.
 Position button flashes fast The CT2s are set to different CAN output rates.
 Stack and power all CT2s.
 Then connect to the CT2 webpage.
 Under the Configure CAN Bus tab, enter desired setting and hit the update button.
 This will set all stacked CT2s to the same CAN output rate.
+Zero light does not go out.
+Did not complete two full revolutions.
+Continue rotating wheels.
 After zero sequence, Zero light goes out but Fault light illuminates.
 Transducer offset greater than 4 volts.
 The electronics will still zero the channel that has greater than 4 V offset but it alerts the user.
-This condition can cause the system.
-With wheel off of the ground, change CT2 to Setup mode and check output voltages.
-Confirm which channel has an offset greater than 4 V. condition can cause the system output to saturate before it reaches full scale.
+This condition can cause the system With wheel off of the ground, change CT2 to Setup mode and check output voltages.
+Confirm which channel has an offset greater than 4 V. output to saturate before it reaches full scale.
 The Fault light will go out next time the power is cycled.
-Unbolt the wheel adapter.
-If offset goes away, check adapter to see that it is not damages.
-If offset does not go away, unbolt the hub adapter.
-If offset goes away, check adapter to see that it is not damaged.
+Unbolt the wheel & hub adapter.
+If offset goes away, check adapters for damage.
 If offset does not go away, send transducer in to Michigan Scientific for Checkout and repair.